Global News: BC 1: Format

 Global News: BC1 contains an 'L-frame' display at the bottom and right side of the channel's screen, which carries the day's top news headlines, weather, sports scores, and market indices, with regular banner ads interspersed.
-The channel simulcasts existing local news programming from Global BC—eight hours a day during the week and six hours daily on weekends.
-The channel does not carry any news programs produced by Global Okanagan—another Global owned-and-operated station serving the Okanagan region of British Columbia, although their reporters and anchors fill in and provide stories.
-An Okanagan focused news program at 9:25pm on weekday and 9:30pm on weekends, under the name "Global News on BC1", with Jordan Armstrong anchoring from Burnaby.
+The channel simulcasts all local news programming seen on Global BC - eight hours a day during the week and six hours daily on weekends.
+The channel also airs one newscast from Global Okanagan, another Global owned-and-operated station serving the Okanagan region of British Columbia.
+The Global Okanagan late news airs at 9:25 PM PT on weekdays and 9:30 PM PT on weekends, under the name "Global News on BC1", with an anchor presenting the newscast from the Global Okanagan studios in Kelowna.
+This newscast is also broadcast later in the evening at 11:00 PM PT on Global Okanagan.

 In January 2015, BC1 changed its on-screen graphics to white and light blue.
 On the right of the screen they put traffic cameras, live traffic feed.